zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Do they not be disortated.
 Unsalted.
 Do not be afraid.
 Although not coming to the evening.

 [APZ 202.3] (#apz202 .3) {#apz202 .3.ref .apz} "The Terms of Cravings
-Spread from the Maithrie, the secrets of permanent qualities,” is Maithriya is spread in the faculties and in the secrets.
+Spread from the Maithrie, the secrets of permanent qualities," is Maithriya is spread in the faculties and in the secrets.
 Maithripala The great gentleman with his heart sprang out with no anger, not hated doer.

-[APZ 202.4] (#apz202 .4) {#apz202 .4 .ref .apz} "A feeling of disturbance in the mind of a certain If known” means' Yamkaleka 'at some time.
+[APZ 202.4] (#apz202 .4) {#apz202 .4 .ref .apz} "A feeling of disturbance in the mind of a certain If known" means' Yamkaleka 'at some time.
 'Mind 'is the omit, the mind, Heart, worm, bride, consciousness, consciousness, consciousness, consciousness, consciousness, consciousness, and the heart of consciousness
 Thinking these names have.
 The mind is disturbed by the bodiess. grating, clash, Bharantai, not St. Vachi from imositism, from the impoverished lust,